 Here at TruEnergy we treat each and every customer with integrity.
 Please find the full version of our conduct standards document available for download here.

 Know Your Rights as a Consumer

-Here at TruEnergy we hope our customer service is such that you need never complain.
-However, should we fall short on this objective, feel free to download our complaints procedure which is outlined in the “Complaints” section on our Help and Support page.
+Here at TruEnergy, we hope our customer service is such that you need never complain.
+However, should we fall short on this objective, please feel free to take a look at our complaints procedure which is outlined in the “Complaints” section on our Help and Support page.

 Efficient Energy Usage

 There is always a way to use your energy more efficiently.
-With our few tips that we listed here, you will not only be able to improve the efficiency of the energy used, but to reduce your bills too.
-For more advice you can visit Energy Saving Trust website
+With the few tips we have listed here, you will be able to improve the efficiency of the energy used and reduce your bills too.
+For more advice, you can visit Energy Saving Trust website.

 Prepayment Meter Advice